 I lived in Hackney from september 1996 for ten months, right on the main street.
 I shared a two bedroom flat (well, maisonette) with a work colleague.

-The coolest part was it's location: above a 24-hour bagel shop, and slap-bang next to the Hackney Empire theatre, a leading comedy venue.
+The coolest part was its location: above a 24-hour bagel shop, and slap-bang next to the Hackney Empire theatre, a leading comedy venue.
 There I saw such notables as Douglas Adams, Will Self, and Mark Lamarr and met Frank Skinner

 However, it wasn't that close to useful things like things like supermarkets and tube stations.